-And finally, one of the most important questions to explore: How are you going to adapt your business’s website, ads, social media presence, etc., to speak to these audiences?
-To achieve success within international markets, a strategy must include translation and localization of content.
+And finally, one of the most important questions to explore: How are you going to adapt your business’s website, ads, and social media presence to speak to these global audiences?
+To achieve success within international markets, you’ll need to consider global localization of your content.

-Localizing website content includes supporting preferred payment options for targeted locations.
-Localizing campaigns and other marketing content accurately communicates specific interests and pain points to the right target audience in each market.
-Sales and promotions may also need to be adapted since shopping holidays are often country-specific.
-Finally, your customer service team can respond to queries in the language they’re submitted, enabling end-to-end support for your customers’ needs.
+You need to localize web-based content and other digital channels, like payment portals and marketing material.
+Sales and promotions may also need to be adapted since shopping holidays are often country specific.
+Finally, you should provide localized customer service to handle queries in the language they’re submitted, enabling end-to-end support for your customers’ needs.

 Global markets are waiting for your business.
-Here are a few e-commerce trends that are catching on across borders that will help you develop a more thorough plan of action to expand your business globally:
+Here are some global e-commerce trends to help you expand your business internationally.

-Buy Now, Pay Later (BNPL) is a solution for point-of-sale financing that has grown increasingly popular in recent years, and is beginning to show up at international checkout pages.
-BNPL features installment payments for consumers who either don’t have access to credit or don’t want to make a purchase with a credit card.
+Buy Now, Pay Later (BNPL) is a popular financing option at checkout.
+Its popularity is growing, and international checkout pages now often feature it.
+BNPL allows people without credit or those who prefer not to use credit cards to pay for purchases in installments.
 BNPL allows shoppers to purchase a product and pay in a predetermined number of installments over time, with little to no interest rates and hidden fees.

 Research shows that 55% of global consumers said they only buy products from websites that provide them with information in their own language.
 This includes navigating the checkout process.
 Selling products in different countries means understanding the different preferences for international visitors, including language, currency, and payment options.
-Optimizing your site for international visitors will allow for a faster, more streamlined e-commerce checkout process.
+Localize website content for international visitors and give them a faster, more streamlined e-commerce checkout process.

 Wholesale e-commerce is a business-to-business (B2B) model where, instead of selling your products individually to consumers, you sell them in bulk and at a discount to other businesses.
 A recent B2B e-commerce report shows the global B2B eCommerce market valued at $14.9 trillion in 2020, which shows the rise of specialized marketplaces, including international, for B2B buyers and sellers.

-Launching sites in international markets doesn’t always mean those sites should be hosted by servers in those markets.
+Launching sites in international markets doesn’t always require hosting those sites on servers in those markets.
 In many cases, that isn’t possible due to local infrastructure limitations.
 It’s also often unnecessary: latency issues are uncommon when using robust solutions that can smartly distribute server loads across larger regions (such as Europe).

 Finding a solution or turn-key vendor that provides dedicated IT resources and geo-load balancing, when appropriate, is imperative.

 The Internet and e-commerce have ushered in an era of untold changes in cross-border conversation, culture and consumption.
-According to Asendia, a provider of international shipping services for businesses, companies that ship overseas show an average increase in sales of nearly 15% when independent e-commerce businesses gain access to foreign markets.
+According to Asendia, a provider of international shipping services for businesses, companies that ship overseas see a 15% increase in sales.

-In the end, governments and bureaucracies have the final say in the flow of most cross-border commerce.
-Your company will need to “play nice” with international markets’ import regulations, tariffs, taxes and other nuances.
-(This includes shipping prohibited and restricted items, which vary from country to country.)
-Your organization must abide by export laws, too; some governments simply won’t permit companies to legally ship to specific countries.
+In the end, governments and bureaucracies have the final say in the flow of most international e-commerce.
+Your company will need to “play nice” with international import regulations, tariffs, taxes and other nuances.
+Your organization must abide by export laws; some governments simply won’t permit companies to legally ship to specific countries.

-Further, some international markets are infamous for local corruption, supporting terrorism, or are in a locale that’s prone to natural disasters.
-These things and more can threaten reliable e-commerce transactions and delivery.
+Further, some international market segments are infamous for local corruption, supporting terrorism, or are in a locale that’s prone to natural disasters.
+These things and more can threaten reliable international e-commerce transactions and delivery.